apache/grails-geb/README.md

     * possible values are `FLV` or `MP4`
     * defaults to `MP4`

+To customize the naming convention for recording files:

-To overwrite file naming convention, you need to create a class that extends the implements the interface [ContainerGebTestDescription](./src/testFixtures/groovy/grails/plugin/geb/ContainerGebTestDescription.groovy) and put its fully-qualified class name in a file `META-INF/services/org.spockframework.runtime.extension.IGlobalExtension` in the class path (for example, `src/integration-test/resources`).
+1. Create a class that implements ContainerGebTestDescription.
+2. Specify its fully qualified class name in a `META-INF/services/grails.plugin.geb.ContainerGebTestDescription` file on the classpath (e.g., `src/integration-test/resources`).

-As soon as these two conditions are satisfied, the class is automatically loaded and used instead of the classes default behaviour.
+Once both conditions are met, the class is automatically loaded and replaces the default behavior.

-You may use said [DefaultContainerGebTestDescription](./src/testFixtures/groovy/grails/plugin/geb/DefaultContainerGebTestDescription.groovy) as a base class for your own implementation, and overwrite at minimum the `getTestId()` method to see a difference.
+You may extend the default implementation, [`DefaultContainerGebTestDescription`](./src/testFixtures/groovy/grails/plugin/geb/DefaultContainerGebTestDescription.groovy), as a base for your custom implementation.
+To modify the naming convention, override at least the getTestId() method.

 #### Uploads